Last updated: 2026-04-16

 Should You Buy the 2019 Toyota Camry?

-A pre-purchase inspection is recommended for used examples, with particular attention to power train (89).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to power train (89).
+An extended warranty is worth pricing out.

 Compared to the 2020 Toyota Camry, which scored 5 points higher.
 See also the 2018 Toyota Camry for an earlier comparison.